Trust Deed Specialist Forum

 By grouping all of your debts together your trustee will help you to find an amount you can realistically, afford to pay towards your debts.
 This will become one monthly payment replacing all of your existing payments.
 Because this amount is based on what you can reasonably afford it is usually significantly lower than your previous combined payments.

 You’ll make this payment once a month, for 48-60 months depending on circumstances months.
 At the end of this time, any remaining, qualifying, unsecured debts will be written off.
-Legally, your creditors can no longer pursue you for the remaining amount leaving you debt-free.
+Legally, your creditors can no longer pursue you for the remaining amount.

 Almost all unsecured debts are eligible to be included in a Trust Deed, such as credit and store cards, unsecured loans including payday loans, overdrafts, old council tax arrears and old utility bills from a previous address, catalogues and old HMRC debts.